wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/navigation-canvas-app/includes/2-navigate-back-function.md

 controls in a common real-world scenario.
 In many of the apps that you develop, certain screens may have multiple controls allowing users to navigate to different screens depending on the control they select.
-In the following example, you will create a simple three screen app to demonstrate the **Navigate** and **Back()** functionality.
+In the following example, you will create a three screen app to demonstrate the **Navigate** and **Back()** functionality.

 1. In PowerApps Studio, create 3 blank screens.